-Habitat maps are important as they contain essential information about the seafloor which is required to sustainably manage and develop the economic potential of European sea-basins.
-European seabed habitat maps serve many purposes including the design of ecologically coherent Marine Protected Area (MPA) networks, species distribution modelling, establishing monitoring programmes for seabed habitats and informing maritime spatial planning (MSP).
-They are also indispensable for Member States to fulfill their legal obligations under the Marine Strategy Framework Directive (MSFD), where full coverage of seabed predominant habitats of all European seas is required.
+Information about the communities and physical conditions at the seabed is essential to sustainably manage and develop the economic potential of European sea-basins.
+Seabed habitat maps and direct observations serve many purposes including the design of ecologically coherent Marine Protected Area networks, species distribution modelling, establishing monitoring programmes for seabed habitats and informing maritime spatial planning.
+They are also indispensable for Member States to fulfil their legal obligations under the Marine Strategy Framework Directive (MSFD), where full coverage of benthic broad habitats of all European seas is required.

 Objectives of EMODnet Seabed Habitats

 EMODnet Seabed Habitats provides a single access point to European seabed habitat data and products by assembling individual point datasets, maps and models from various sources and publishing them as interoperable data products for assessing the environmental state of ecosystems and sea basins.
 Furthermore, it continues to update the EMODnet broad-scale seabed habitat map for Europe, known as EUSeaMap, and makes available the environmental data and models used as inputs to EUSeaMap.

 Key services provided by EMODnet Seabed Habitats

 EMODnet Seabed Habitats provides the following key services to users:

 1. Map viewer: a free, interactive mapping portal (webGIS) for viewing and downloading seabed habitat data as well as secondary input data layers to the broad-scale mapping such as energy and light penetration at the seabed.
 Users can build a query based on specific criteria such as geographic area, data layer or specific habitat.
 Alternatively, users can simply browse for information using the icons provided.